getify/native-promise-only/README.md

 ## Intent

-The aim of this project is to be the smallest polyfill for Promises, staying as close as possible to what's specified in both [Promises/A+](http://promisesaplus.com) and the upcoming ES6 specification (**link needed**).
+The aim of this project is to be the smallest polyfill for Promises, staying as close as possible to what's specified in both [Promises/A+](http://promisesaplus.com) and the [upcoming ES6 specification](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-promise-objects).

 An equally important goal is to avoid exposing any capability for promise-state to be mutated externally.
 The [Known Limitations](#known-limitations) section below explains the trade-offs of that balance.